kevintpeng/Learn-Something-Every-Day/Data-Science/Hadoop.md

 # Hadoop
 A framework for storing and processing big data.
+Mainly for batch processing.
 Useful for creating and managing distributed systems, over a network of computers.
+Provides many useful layers, like a file system (HDFS) and the MapReduce algorithm.
 Written in java.
 The logo is a baby elephant.

 ![Cute Baby Elephant](https://hadoop.apache.org/docs/r1.0.4/images/hadoop-logo-2.gif "Hadoop Logo")